mengtian1212/mengtian1212/README.md

 ## 😄 About Me

-- I earned my bachelor's degree from Tsinghua University in 2012, renowned as China's top university and a leading engineering school.
+- I earned my bachelor's degree from Tsinghua University, renowned as China's top university and a leading engineering school.
 During my time there, I received rigorous training in mathematics, statistics, and programming.
 Influenced by the university's engineering ethos, I often used various scripting languages for economic modeling and programming tools for data mining.

 -  My thirst for knowledge led me to pursue a Ph.D. in business from Baruch College, City University of New York.
 Following this, I worked as a research engineer and accomplished two successful publications.
 My research primarily focuses on coding and algorithmic development for financial trading, and pioneering the integration of machine learning into financial research.